Cranberry Meatballs

-This cranberry meatballs recipe is perfect for the holidays!
-Delicious served as part of a main dish, or as an appetizer.
+This cranberry meatball recipe is perfect for the holidays!
+Delicious served as part of a main dish or as an appetizer.

 This is such a great recipe to change things up a bit.
 Combine the familiar – meatballs – with something a bit unique – cranberries on meatballs.
 This recipe is unique in that it’s entirely homemade.
 Instead of using canned cranberry jelly, we use homemade cranberry barbecue sauce.
 No ketchup, no chili sauce, no jellied cranberry sauce.
 All homemade.

-It’s both savory, and a little sweet.
-Such a great protein rich dish!
+It’s both savory and a little sweet.
+It is such a great protein-rich dish!

-Delicious served over polenta (as shown in the photos), or rice, or even mashed potatoes.
-These are excellent as party appetizers as well, simply served on a toothpick.
+Delicious served over polenta (as shown in the photos), rice, or mashed potatoes.
+These are excellent as party appetizers as well, served on a toothpick.

-I love to make these between thanksgiving and Christmastime when Cranberries are on sale everywhere.
-Don’t get me wrong, these are still good all year long, but you’ll need to visit your grocery store’s frozen section to find cranberries.
+I love to make these between Thanksgiving and Christmastime when Cranberries are on sale everywhere.
+Don’t get me wrong, these are still good all year, but you’ll need to visit your grocery store’s frozen section to find cranberries.

 Here’s the ingredients list: